 Closing On Thanksgiving

 CBL & Associates Properties Inc. (NYSE:CBLC), owner (or major stakeholder) in 89 malls and shopping centers said it would close most of its properties Thanksgiving Day, reopening at 6 a.m.
 Black Friday.
 CBL’s announcement came a week after Mall of America said it would close on Thanksgiving after 4 years of being open on the holiday.

 Other major retailers electing to be closed this year include Costco Wholesale Corp.
-(NASDAQ:COSTC) and The Home Depot Inc. (NYSE:HDC).
-They are joined by the likes of Apple Inc. Stock not found APPL, Barnes & Noble Inc. (NYSE:BKSC), Burlington Stores Inc. (NYSE:BURLC), DSW Inc. (NYSE:DSWB), Nordstrom Inc. (NYSE:JWNC), The TJX Cos.
+(NASDAQ:COSTC) and The Home Depot Inc. (NYSE:HDD).
+They are joined by the likes of Apple Inc. Stock not found APPL, Barnes & Noble Inc. (NYSE:BKSC), Burlington Stores Inc. (NYSE:BURLC), DSW Inc. (NYSE:DSWC), Nordstrom Inc. (NYSE:JWNC), The TJX Cos.
 (NYSE:TJXC) and others.